Private Journeys

 What's the official language of Cuba?

-You’ll need a credit card to cover transactions in most shops, as well as hotel extras and car-rental extras such as petrol.
-Some clients have reported difficulties using cards in Cuba so do not rely on them as your only source of funding.
-Be sure to check with your bank that your cards are accepted in Cuba (cards issued by US banks are not accepted, for example).
+You’ll generally need to use a credit/debit card to cover transactions in government shops and hotels, as well as car-rental extras such as petrol and local fees.
+However, some clients have issues using cards in Cuba so don’t rely on them as your only source of funding.
+Be sure to check with your bank that your cards are accepted in Cuba (cards linked to US banks are not accepted locally).
+At Cadeca exchange offices it is now possible to purchase a prepaid card (Tarjeta Clasica) which can be bought in cash with US Dollars/Euros.
+These can be used to obtain petrol.

 What places combine well with Cuba?